Sunday, September 12, 2021

 11. The Devil in Iron***: 12,292 words.
 Island of Xapur, City of Khawarizm on the Vilayet Sea.
 Giant poisonous snake, ironskinned Demon-God Koshatral Kel, Lord Jehungir Agha.
 Moonsilver Dagger.
 Time Magic (restored Ruins, inclusive of inhabitants).

 12. The People of the Black Circle***: 30,890 words.
 Vendhya (capital Ayodhya, provice Peshkauri), Afghulistan (Khyber pass, Yimsha - the Mountain of the Black Seers in the Himelians).
-Wazuli tribesman, Khemsa the Wizard, Rakshasas (defeated by destryoing artefact powering them).
+Wazuli tribesman, Khemsa the Wizard, Rakshasas (defeated by destryoing artifact powering them).
 This is the story with by far the most wizards and spells being slung.
 Death Curse (using a lock of hair), Cloudkill, Hypnotism/Dominate, Black Ball/Poison Spider, Crimson Cloud (Fly), Hold Person, Polymorph any Object, Wall of Force, Rip out Heart, Polymorph Self; lava and stone block traps; disintegration bubbles, earthquake horn, magic girdle (of spell resistance).

 13. A Witch Shall be Born**: 16,337 words.
 Khauran.
 Salome the Witch, Zhaug the Frog-Demon.
 Crystal of Communication.
 Too long for the action.